Dušan Bajević: Return to Olympiacos

-In 2004, he returned to Olympiacos, where he won the double again.
-Also, his team got very close to the second round of the Champions League by collecting ten points, but a 3–1 defeat against Liverpool F.C. in the last game eliminated them.
+In 2004, he returned to Olympiacos, where he won the double yet again.
+Also, his team got very close to the second round of the Champions League by collecting ten points, but a 3–1 defeat against Liverpool in the last game eliminated them.
 Olympiacos went as far as the fourth round of the UEFA Cup.
 Despite these good results he resigned, mainly due to the pressure from Gate 7 fans who were not satisfied with the team's way of playing, although the majority of the fans were on his side.

 Red Star Belgrade

 On 25 May 2006, Bajević became the coach of the former European Cup champion Red Star Belgrade, brought in by club president Dragan Stojković as replacement for the recently departed Walter Zenga.
 The club's fans were optimistic about the appointment due to Bajević's reputation as an experienced coach with a good record in Greece.

 As the Serbia-Montenegro league champion, Red Star began its European campaign in the Champions League qualifying.
 After easily disposing of Irish champions Cork City in the opening round, the next qualifying round saw them drawn against Carlo Ancelotti's powerhouse AC Milan featuring Kaká, Andrea Pirlo, Clarence Seedorf, Cafu, Gennaro Gattuso, Pippo Inzaghi, Billy Costacurta, etc., losing with an aggregate score of 1–3 thus continuing their European season in the second-tier UEFA Cup.
 Despite the defeat, many took some positives from the Milan clash.
 However, things were different when Slovan Liberec eliminated Red Star from the UEFA Cup first round by an embarrassing 1–4 aggregate score, including a 1–2 loss at home.

 In contrast to European failures, the domestic form was satisfactory, as Red Star sat top of the league with 14 points to spare at the winter break.
-With the league restart, however, a 4–2 home loss on 24 February 2007 to eternal rival FK Partizan was followed on 27 February 2007 by an incident that saw angry fans smash the side window of Bajević's club-issued Toyota SUV with a brick while the vehicle was parked at the Marakana stadium parking lot during Bajević's guest appearance on the SOS kanal TV station.
+With the league restart, however, a 4–2 home loss on 24 February 2007 to eternal rival Partizan was followed on 27 February 2007 by an incident that saw angry fans smash the side window of Bajević's club-issued Toyota SUV with a brick while the vehicle was parked at the Marakana stadium parking lot during Bajević's guest appearance on the SOS kanal TV station.

-The end of Bajević's stint with Red Star came in shocking fashion on 10 March 2007 during a league match versus FK Vojvodina.
+The end of Bajević's stint with Red Star came in shocking fashion on 10 March 2007 during a league match versus Vojvodina.
 Red Star was down 0–2 at home, prompting its fans to start chanting "Dušan leave".
 Soon after the chant was picked up by the majority of the north stand where the club's most loyal supporters gather, Bajević decided to walk out on the team in the middle of the match, leaving the pitch in 70th minute.
 The match finished 0–3, shrinking Red Star's lead at the top of the table to only 6 points.
 Bajević's overall league record at the helm of Red Star during 2006–07 season was 14 league wins, 3 draws, and 3 losses.